AbhiFutureTech/HRI-AI/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under.
 See the LICENSE file for more details.

 ## Contact